centrifugal/centrifugo/docs/content/blog/quic_web_transport.md

 ### Communicating over bidirectional streams

-The final part here is accepting bidirectional stream from a client, reading it and sending responses back.
-Here we will just echo everything client sends to a server back to a client.
+The final part here is accepting a bidirectional stream from a client, reading it, and sending responses back.
+Here we will just echo everything a client sends to a server back to a client.
 You can implement whatever bidirectional communication you want actually.

 Very similar to unidirectional case we can call `.AcceptStream` method of session to accept a bidirectional stream.